 Disinfectants used for human hygiene and insecticides that contact with the skin should be tested for irritation.
-In vitro and in vivo assays are used to study the skin irritation potential of a biocidal product [28].

-The EC method B.46 and OECD Test Guideline 439, known as Reconstructed Human Epidermis Model Test, are the methods used for in vitro skin irritation [29-30].
+In vitro and in vivo assays are used to study the skin irritation potential of a biocidal product.
+The EC method B.46 and OECD Test Guideline 439, known as Reconstructed Human Epidermis Model Test, are the methods used for in vitro skin irritation29-30.

-Animal testing should be used as a last resort to determine the irritant potential of the products.
 In vivo tests can be used if there are certain limitations to conducting the in vitro test to study the irritation potential of the biocidal product.
-EC method B.4 Acute Toxicity: Dermal Irritation/Corrosion, OECD Test Guideline 404: Acute Dermal Irritation/Corrosion test methods may be used[31-32].
+EC method B.4 Acute Toxicity: Dermal Irritation/Corrosion, OECD Test Guideline 404: Acute Dermal Irritation/Corrosion test methods may be used31-32.